W1zeR/reader-assistant/README.md

 # reader-assistant-backend

+Allows users to save and share quotes from literary works

 ## Running

 1. Create role with name `me` and password `123` in PostgreSQL (or change it in `src/main/resources/application.yml`)